jdaih/Project-1-Blackjack/README.md

-Blackjack: A classic casino card game in which players acquire cards while getting as close as possible to 21 without going over.
+Blackjack is a classic casino card game in which players acquire cards while getting as close as possible to 21 without going over.
 Players can place bets before the game begins and compete against a dealer.

 ☐ Screenshot(s):